-FORTIFIED Commercial™ is a voluntary, superior construction standard and designation program designed by IBHS to make new commercial buildings stronger against severe weather, including hurricanes and high winds/high winds and hail.
+FORTIFIED Commercial™ is a voluntary, beyond code standard and designation program designed by IBHS to make new commercial buildings stronger against severe weather, including hurricanes and high winds/high winds and hail.
 FORTIFIED Commercial employs an incremental approach with three levels of designations available—Bronze, Silver and Gold—so design professionals can work with building owners to choose a desired level of protection that best suits their budgets and resilience goals.

 FORTIFIED Commercial™ standards and technical bulletins are now available in one place, including building requirements, roofing requirements, specific program elements and program benefit information.
 Make sure your structure fulfills the superior building standards for FORTIFIED Commercial and can withstand severe weather using the publications below.